 Arts Management students develop the knowledge and skills needed to be successful leaders in arts, entertainment and media industries.
 You’ll learn entrepreneurial skills and strategic leadership from creative professionals who bring their everyday business practice into the classroom.
 You’ll work in real, student-run ventures including: a record label, talent agency, music publishing company, events planning agency, online distribution platform, gallery, night club and marketing agency.

-Learn the business behind design with a minor in Design Management, intended for a variety of disciplines including visual art, graphic design, illustration, photography, advertising, marketing, interior design and product design.
+Learn the business behind design with the Design Management BA, intended for a variety of disciplines including visual art, graphic design, illustration, photography, advertising, marketing, interior design and product design.
 Build entrepreneurial and leadership skills to better manage yourself as a designer and understand the different aspects of the business.

 The business of arts and entertainment is international, spanning diverse people, cultures, ideas and countries.
 The International Arts Management BA prepares you for a career in the global workplace.
 You’ll have the opportunity to learn how economic, political, social, legal and cultural policy drives arts management worldwide.
 In the past, students traveled and studied at universities in England, Ireland, Australia, China and Germany.